 John and I talk about how to connect purpose to your work, no matter what industry or function you work in, how to support your team members through their role development by providing the right support style at the right times, how to get past your own fears so your teammates can really flourish and when to let go because you can’t make someone else succeed if they don’t want to.

-Members of The Modern Manager community get access to Learn Loft’s Leadership Styles quiz that will help you better understand your style and their Mastering the Mighty Skills toolkit so you can elevate your leadership.
-To learn more about membership and to join, go to www.themodernmanager.com/join
+Members of The Modern Manager community get access to Learn Loft’s Leadership Styles quiz that will help you better understand your style and the Mastering the Mighty Skills toolkit so you can elevate your leadership.
+To learn more about membership and to join, go to www.themodernmanager.com/join.

 Subscribe to the Modern Manager newsletter to get episodes, articles and free mini-guides delivered to your inbox.